Fractional ideal: Definition and basic results

-The set of invertible fractional ideals form an abelian group with respect to the above product, where the identity is the unit ideal $(1) = R$ itself.
+The set of invertible fractional ideals forms a commutative group with respect to the above product, where the identity is the unit ideal $(1) = R$ itself.
 This group is called the group of fractional ideals of $R$.
 The principal fractional ideals form a subgroup.
-A (nonzero) fractional ideal is invertible if, and only if, it is projective as an $R$-module.
-Geometrically, this means an invertible fractional ideal can be interpreted as rank 1 vector bundle over the affine scheme $\text{Spec}(R)$.
+A (nonzero) fractional ideal is invertible if and only if it is projective as an $R$-module.
+Geometrically, this means an invertible fractional ideal can be interpreted as a rank 1 vector bundle over the affine scheme $\text{Spec}(R)$.

-Every finitely generated R-submodule of K is a fractional ideal and if $R$ is noetherian these are all the fractional ideals of $R$.
+Every finitely generated R-submodule of K is a fractional ideal and if $R$ is noetherian, then these are all the fractional ideals of $R$.

 Dedekind domains

 In Dedekind domains, the situation is much simpler.
 In particular, every non-zero fractional ideal is invertible.
 In fact, this property characterizes Dedekind domains: